Colorado Tourism Office distributing record-setting $1.8M in grants to Front Range, Eastern Plains

 The tourism office reviewed 12 applications from 13 counties seeking $3.2 million as part of the grant application process.
 Wolfe has said for months that tourism on the Front Range has not recovered as strongly as the state’s mountain destinations and he expected federal recovery dollars would support those urban destinations.

 The tourism office has about $4.8 million in tourism grants from the Economic Development Administration, with $2.8 million of that earmarked for marketing and international visitation programs and $2 million focused on local destination management and recovery in areas that have not recovered from the pandemic.
-Earlier this year the office distributed about $710,000 in tourism management grants.
+Earlier this year the office distributed about $710,000 in tourism marketing matching grants.

 The five Front Range organizations receiving the grants are: